boostercloud/booster/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it are expected to uphold the Berlin Code of Conduct.
+This project and everyone participating in it are expected to uphold the [Berlin Code of Conduct](https://berlincodeofconduct.org).
 If you see unacceptable behavior, please communicate so to `hello@booster.cloud`.

 ## I don't want to read this whole thing, I just have a question!!!

-**Please don't file an issue to ask a question**.
-You'll get faster results by using our Spectrum.
+**Please don't file an issue to ask questions**.
+You'll get faster results by using our [Spectrum Community channel](https://spectrum.chat/boostercloud).
-Note that even though it is a chat, some members might take some time to answer.
+Note that even though it looks like a chat, some members might take some time to answer.

 ## What should I know before I get started?

 ### Packages

+Booster is divided in many different packages.
+The criteria to split the code in packages is that each package meets at least one of the following conditions:
+* They must be run separately, for instance, the cli is run locally, while the support code for the project is run on the cloud.
+* They contain code that is used by at least two of the other pachages.
+* They're a vendor-specific specialization of some abstract part of the framework (for instance, all the code that is required by AWS is in separate packages).

-Booster is divided in different packages.
-The packages are managed using Lerna, if you run `lerna run compile`, it will run `npm run compile` in all the package folders.
+The packages are managed using [Lerna](https://lerna.js.org), if you run `lerna run compile`, it will run `npm run compile` in all the package folders.

-The packages are all prefixed with `booster-`, and are uploaded to `npm` under the prefix `@boostercloud/`, their purpose is as follows:
+The packages are published to `npm` under the prefix `@boostercloud/`, their purpose is as follows:

+- `cli` - You guessed it!
+This package is the `boost` command-line tool, it interacts only with the core package in order to load the project configuration.
+The specific provider packages to interact with the cloud providers are loaded dinamically from the project config.
+- `framework-core` - This one contains all the framework runtime vendor-independent logic.
+Stuff like the generation of the config or the commands and events handling happens here.
+The specific provider packages to interact with the cloud providers are loaded dinamically from the project config.
+- `framework-integration-tests` - Implements integration tests for all supported vendors.
+Tests are run on real infraestructure using the same mechanisms than a production application.
+This package `src` folder includes a synthetic Booster application that can be deployed to a real provider for testing purposes.
+- `framework-provider-aws` - Implements all the required adapters to make the booster core run on top of AWS technologies like Lambda and DynamoDB using the AWS SDK under the hoods.
+- `framework-provider-aws-infrastructure` - Implements all the required adapters to allow Booster applications to be deployed to AWS using the AWS CDK under the hoods.
+- `framework-provider-local` - Implements all the required adapters to run the Booster application on a local express server to be able to debug your code before deploying it to a real cloud provider.
+- `framework-provider-local-infrastructure` - Implements all the required code to run the local development server.
-- `types` - This package defines types that the rest of the project will use.
+- `framework-types` - This package defines types that the rest of the project will use.
 This is useful for avoiding cyclic dependencies.
 Note that this package should not contain stuff that are not types, or very simple methods related directly to them, i.e. a getter or setter.
 This package defines the main booster concepts like:
   - Entity
   - Command
   - etc…
-- `core` - This one is the one that contains all the logic directly tied to the Booster architecture.
-Stuff like the generation of the config or the handler wrappers are defined here.
-This package uses the provider packages dynamically.
-- `aws` - The first provider package, which acts as an adapter between the core and the AWS SDK (more concretely, the CDK library).
-All stuff that is directly tied to AWS go here.
-- `cli` - You guessed it!
-This package is the boost command-line tool, it interacts only with the core package in order to load the configuration.
-- `example` - An example project that is updated with the changes added to the project.
-It is useful to have this package to perform pre-release manual smoke tests.

 ## How Can I Contribute?

+Contributing to an open source project is never just a matter of code, you can help us significantly by just using Booster and interacting with our community.
+Here you'll find some tips on how to do it effectively.

 ### Reporting Bugs

 When you are creating a bug report, please include as many details as possible.
-Fill out the required template, the information it asks for helps us resolve issues faster.
+Fill out the required template, the information requested helps us to resolve issues faster.

-Note: If you find a Closed issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.
+Note: If you find a Closed issue that seems related to the issues that you're experiencing, make sure to reference it in the body of your new one by writing its number like this => #42 (Github will autolink it for you).

 Bugs are tracked as GitHub issues.
 Explain the problem and include additional details to help maintainers reproduce the problem: